Telling people about your situation can get you help and support with caring if you need it.

 This person, usually a teacher, has special training in young carers issues, and knows how to get help and support for you, both in school and at home.

-If you dont have a young carers lead in your school, talk to an adult you trust who could be a learning mentor, learning support assistant, support worker or a teacher.
+If you do not have a young carers lead in your school, talk to an adult you trust who could be a learning mentor, learning support assistant, support worker or a teacher.

 Education Welfare Officer

-If you dont tell them the reason and give them the opportunity to sort things out, your parent may get into trouble.
+If you do not tell them the reason and give them the opportunity to sort things out, your parent may get into trouble.

 Education Welfare Officers can help you with school attendance but you need to be honest with them.